Subscribe

 Valentine’s Day hazards to keep away from your pets

 With so much love in the air, it’s also really important to be mindful of safety.
+A lot of the commercialized Valentine’s items can be very toxic for animals.
 Here are some common holiday-themed items to keep out of reach from your pets.

-Roses.
+• Roses.
 They’re beautiful, yes, but they can cause upset tummies and even bowel obstruction if ingested.
-There’s also a risk to your pets’ mouths and paws from the thorns.

-Lilies.
-They’re commonly sold in Valentine’s Day bouquets, but some species of lilies are toxic to cats — the Stargazer lily, Tiger lily, and Asiatic lilies are the most dangerous.
-If you’re giving flowers to a cat owner, be sure to leave lilies out of the arrangement!
+• Lilies.
+They’re commonly sold in Valentine’s Day bouquets, but lilies are extremely toxic to cats — the Stargazer lily, Tiger lily, and Asiatic lilies are the most dangerous.
+Even ingesting a petal, leaf, pollen, or water that held a lily can lead to fatal kidney failure.

-Wine or other alcohol.
+• Wine or other alcohol.
 Nothing goes better with a good meal than a glass of wine, but problems can occur when a glass is left out for a pet to lap up.
-While the grapes in wine haven’t proven to be an issue for dogs, no one truly knows why grapes are toxic for them in the first place.
 All it takes is one to three grapes to cause a problem for some dogs, so there’s no need to risk it by giving them human wine.
 Plus, alcohol alone is unsafe for them.

 Pet parents should watch for any signs of poisoning in their fur babies.
 These can include: